A TOOLKIT FOR STAYING RATIONAL THRU COVID19

 Washing my hands thoroughly is definitely a part of my daily routine of ensuring the products I make meet Health Canada’s safety standards.
 But because I have sensitive skin and eczema on my hands, I have to choose gentle soaps.
 Our Thieves Foaming Soap is a great option.
 The soap in it is effective yet gentle.
 The essential oils in it have antibacterial properties that can help kill germs.
 I usually follow up with a light coat of Free Lion Body Butter to keep my hands nourished.

-Above all, remember that it is just another flu virus.
-Stay calm and take care of your immune system.
+Above all, when the fear hits, remember that it is just another flu virus.
+Stay calm, follow health professional's suggestions, and take care of your immune system.
 You've got this.

 Sherazad Jamal, Free Lion Team